pyca/cryptography/docs/hazmat/backends/common-crypto.rst

     This is the exposed API for the CommonCrypto backend.
 It has one public attribute.

     .. attribute:: name

-        Returns ``commoncrypto``, the string name of this backend.
+        The string name of this backend: ``"commoncrypto"``

 .. _`CommonCrypto`: https://developer.apple.com/library/mac/documentation/Darwin/Reference/ManPages/man3/Common%20Crypto.3cc.html